WAVE: Weighted Autoregressive Varying Gate for Time Series Forecasting: Introduction

 The main contributions of this paper can be summarized as follows:

 a) We demonstrate that, with appropriate tokenization and preprocessing methods, an AR Transformer is enough to achieve the level of existing SOTA baselines.
-Furthermore, the introduction of ARMA attention enables the decoder-only Transformer to outperform SOTA baselines.
+Furthermore, the introduction of WAVE attention enables the decoder-only Transformer to outperform SOTA baselines.

-b) We propose the ARMA attention mechanism, which introduces an MA term into existing AR attention without increasing time complexity or parameter size.
-By adding the MA term to various AR attention mechanisms, the resulting ARMA Transformers significantly improve forecasting performance compared to their AR counterparts.
+b) We propose the WAVE attention mechanism, which introduces an MA term into existing AR attention without increasing time complexity or parameter size.
+By adding the MA term to various AR attention mechanisms, the resulting WAVE Transformers significantly improve forecasting performance compared to their AR counterparts.

 c) We design an indirect MA weight generation method that is computationally efficient while ensuring that the implicit MA weights effectively capture the important short-term effects in TSF, allowing the AR term to focus more on long-term and cyclic patterns.